Utopian stories are those which create a myth of childhood by describing it as a Golden Age.

 - Little Women – home is a safe refuge.
 The March sisters may consider themselves poor but they’re not really.

-- Little House books – This was the Wild West, where death was everywhere.
+- Little House On The Prairie series – This was the Wild West, where death was everywhere.
 Compare the real life of Laura Ingalls-Wilder with her utopian, mostly fictional retelling.
 Western stories for adults these days are almost all anti-Westerns, but Little House On The Prairie is a utopian Western setting.

 - Beatrix Potter’s stories – The imagery of Beatrix Potter’s world balances a colonized, accomplished horticulture and agriculture.
 Nature is stable but mysterious, and lies untamed beyond the garden wall.
 (Inglis)